Thartvigsen/thartvigsen.github.io/README.md

 - We collected time series variables from the MIMIC III database, and aligned them in a tabular format.
 - Varying the number of days used to predict MRSA along with the number of days in advance of MRSA to generate prediction allowed us to understand what portions of a patient's stay should be used to make predictions.
 - We uncovered that our selected models could detect signs of MRSA infections accurately far in advance of actual diagnosis dates.
-- This work was submitted to HealthInf 2018 on September 5, 2017 and we will hear back about the reviewers' decision late October.
+- I will be presenting this work at HealthInf in January 2017 in Funchal, Portugal.
 - Sarah will also be presenting the poster version of this work at the 2017 IEEE MIT Undergraduate Research Technology Conference.

 ### Leading Research Experiences for Undergraduates - Detecting Clostridium Difficile Infections Using Recurrent Neural Networks